elastic/kibana/packages/kbn-openapi-bundler/README.md

 - Omit parts of schemas that are hidden behind a feature flag (e.g. a new property added to an existing response schema).
 - Omit custom OpenAPI attributes from the bundle, such as `x-codegen-enabled`, `x-internal`, `x-modify` and `x-labels`.
-- Include only dedicated OpenAPI operation objects (a.k.a HTTP verbs) into the result bundle by labeling them via `x-labels` and using `includeXLabels` bundler option, e.g. produce separate ESS and Serverless bundles
+- Include only dedicated OpenAPI operation objects (a.k.a HTTP verbs) into the result bundle by labeling them via `x-labels` and using `includeLabels` bundler option, e.g. produce separate ESS and Serverless bundles
 - Transform the target schema according to the custom OpenAPI attributes, such as `x-modify`.
 - Resolve references, inline some of them and merge `allOf` object schemas for better readability.
 The bundled file contains only local references and paths.
 - Group OpenAPI specs by version (OpenAPI's `info.version`) and produce a separate bundle for each group